sarveshveer12345-maker/Retail-Sales-Profit-Analysis-Tableau/README.md

 The business is generating revenue effectively, but profitability is uneven across regions, categories, sub-categories, and sales performance dimensions.

-A significant portion of profit is driven by specific products (e.g., laptops, phones) and top-performing salespersons, while certain sub-categories (such as Tables) and regions contribute negatively.
+A significant portion of profit is driven by specific sub-categories (e.g., laptops, phones) and top-performing salespersons, while certain sub-categories (such as Tables) and regions contribute negatively.

 To achieve sustainable growth, the business must shift from overall sales growth to consistent profit generation across categories, sub-categories, regions, and salesperson performance.